top of page

 My Biggest Data Goofs

 PR performance is a hot topic with many of our clients trying to find ways to demonstrate value to their boss.
 I have spent about a decade on this journey and am sharing where I goofed up so you can learn from my mistakes.
+Much of my learning has been incorporated into our Reputation Risk Framework.
+If you want to dig deeper into real-world applications, I suggest you check it out.
 Sharing too many performance metrics with the President.
-My heart was sinking because I could tell I was losing him as I showed him slide after slide of PR performance data.
-I was hoping it would be a great engagement tool to talk about how my departme
+My heart was sinking because I cou

 Laurel Ostfield